 Install Visual Studio 2017 from www.visualstudio.com/.
 Make sure you select the Mobile development with .NET workload.
 The installer will automatically download the tools and SDKs needed for iOS and Android development.
 If you're already installed Visual Studio 2017, run the installer and check the Mobile Developer with .NET workload.

 Once the installation completes (and you’ve performed any request reboot), launch Visual Studio.

 If you plan to do iOS development, you will need Visual Studio on your PC and a Mac host computer with the Xamarin tools installed.
 You will do your development on the Windows computer in Visual Studio and the Mac will build and package the iOS application using Apple’s tools.
-The two machines can be the same physical machine (e.g. using virtualization software such as VMWare or Parallels) or two separate physical machines as long as they are on the same network and able to ping each other.
+The two machines can be the same physical machine (e.g. using virtualization software such as VMWare or Parallels) or two separate physical machines as long as they are on the same network and able to reach each other.

-Warning: when they are separate machines, it is best to have them on a wired network connection to avoid performance issues in transferring data.
+Warning: when using separate machines, it is best to have them on a wired network connection to avoid performance issues in transferring data.
 In addition, make sure that the network you are connecting to allows for peer-to-peer communication as most open networks do not.
 You can connect the two machines directly with a cross-over cable and hard-wired IP addresses if all else fails.

-While we prefer local networked Macs for the build host, there are several cloud providers which support Mac images, including http://www.macincloud.com/ and https://www.macstadium.com/.
+There are several cloud providers which support Mac images, including http://www.macincloud.com/ and https://www.macstadium.com/.
 As long as the machines are hosted on a public IP and have remote access enabled (via SSH), you can use them as build hosts, just recognize that a very fast Internet connection will be necessary to provide any decent level of performance.